 Huawei's first phone release of 2018 is here in the form of the P20 and it has created a lot of buzz.
 The mobile phone manufacturer that's keeping the likes of Apple and Samsung on their toes has produced another worthy contender - and we can tell you what all the best Huawei P20 deals are.
+You can now get this phone for less than £18 per month - so the same kind of ballpark as the iPhone SE!

 To see what you get for your cash head to the bottom of this page where our initial hands on Huawei P20 review is summarised.
 You'll see all the crucial specifications - with the 4GB of RAM, 3,400mAh battery and 128GB storage by default all catching the eye.

-The P20 pre-order period whipped the market into a frenzy, with tariffs starting as low as £18 per month and plenty of retailers and networks throwing in free pairs of fancy wireless headphones.
 Considering you'd struggle to find Samsung Galaxy S9 and iPhone 8 deals for less than £40 per month on release, the Huawei P20 prices we're seeing so far are stunning.
 In fact, they're not a million miles off the best prices for last year's Huawei flagship phone, the Huawei P10.

 You can use our interactive comparison chart to line up your perfect Huawei P20 deal - whether you need big data or just want to pay as little as possible.
 And if you only want the handset without committing to a contract, we'll tell you the price and who's stocking it.